-A. As set forth in the Maryland State Board of Education and the Accountability and Implementation Board: Joint Implementation Policy #1 - Dual Enrollment, the State Board and AIB shall review the number of students who meet the CCR standard and who enroll in dual enrollment courses each year during this period for alignment and may revise this policy accordingly.
-The State Board and AIB will review this policy during the Fall of 2025 and discuss any needed revisions or extensions for Fiscal Year 2027.
+- As set forth in the Maryland State Board of Education and the Accountability and Implementation Board: Joint Implementation Policy #1 - Dual Enrollment, the State Board and AIB shall review the number of students who meet the CCR standard and who enroll in dual enrollment courses each year during this period for alignment and may revise this policy accordingly.
+The State Board and AIB will review this policy during the Fall of 2025 and discuss any needed revisions or extensions for Fiscal Year 2027. - 2.
+The State Board shall review the implementation of this policy for all Maryland students by analyzing annual reporting.
+All reported student data will be disaggregated by student groups.